-The current Chairman is Dr Graham Smith, University of St. Andrews.
+The current Chairman is Prof Eric McInnes, University of Manchester.

 Click here to see the list of all committee members.